bezborodow/celtic-knot/README.md

 # `celtic-knot` Celtic Knot Cartesian Grid Matrix Pattern Generator for Scaleable Vector Graphics

-`celtic-knot` is a [Ruby](https://www.ruby-lang.org/en/) programme that writes an [SVG](https://developer.mozilla.org/en-US/docs/Web/SVG) (Scaleable Vector Graphics) file to standard output based upon the below given parameters.
+**`celtic-knot`** is a [Ruby](https://www.ruby-lang.org/en/) programme that writes celtic knot drawings based upon a given set of parameters.
+The image is in [SVG](https://developer.mozilla.org/en-US/docs/Web/SVG) (Scaleable Vector Graphics) format, which is sent to standard output.

 ## Synopsis